 The rice fields at Jatiluwih go through a cycle of 3 stages — planting, pre-harvest, and post-harvest — and each phase looks different.

 The greenest months are when it’s ready for harvest (e.g. October and March).
 After harvest, the fields will be brown and empty (like the pic above), but they’re still worth seeing.

-The fields are also looking good when the rice is newly planted and growing.
+The fields are also looking good when the rice is newly planted and growing, and the terraces are filled with water.
 This can be seen in September or February, for example.